offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

  * starts from the most appropriate part of the second sequence
  * stops at the most appropriate part of the second sequence

-such that if the first sequence is wedged somewhere the second sequence, that maximum alignment path will be targeted in such a way that it homes in on it.
+such that if the first sequence is wedged somewhere within the second sequence, that maximum alignment path will be targeted in such a way that it homes in on it.

 ```{output}
 ch5_code/src/FittingAlignment_Graph.py